-Although a bit of an aesthetic mishmash, it was true to tradition in one sense: during the Federal period, around the turn of the 19th century, imagery of eagles, stars and flags was often added to contemporary furniture, to make the essentially English designs of designers such as Sheraton and Hepplewhite seem more "American."
+Although a bit of an aesthetic mishmash, it was true to tradition in one sense.
+During the Federal period, the imagery of eagles, stars, and flags was often added to contemporary furniture, to make English designers such as Sheraton and Hepplewhite seem more "American."

 An eagle's wingspan becomes the arm of Renaissance Revival récamier.
 A crest featuring the head of George Washington, crowned with American flags and flanked by the dates "1776" and "1876" (lest anyone miss the point) tops an elaborate side table like the one shown above.

-Proud commemoratives back then, precious collectibles today: the birthday reference adds a unique touch to these pieces, whose short lifespan - they date from 1875-77 - means they can easily fetch four to five figures when in good, original condition.
+Proud commemoratives back then, precious collectibles today: the birthday reference adds a unique touch to these pieces, whose short lifespan means they can easily fetch four to five figures when in good, original condition.

 About the Table Shown Here:

-Continue to slide 2 to see detailing of the table top and learn more about Kilian Brothers furniture.
+Continue to slide 2 to see the detailing of the tabletop and learn more about Kilian Brothers furniture.

 Special thanks to contributing writer Troy Segal for her assistance with this feature.Continue to 2 of 3 below.

 Detail of American Centennial Table Made by Kilian Brothers